Thursday, May 31, 2012

 159/656 - Atlantic salmon with parsley and breadcrumb crust

-I don't think I would have looked at this recipe twice had it not been for this crazy challenge.
+I don't think I would have looked at this recipe twice had it not been for this challenge.
 In fact in my life pre-challenge I don't think I gave the parsley chapter a second glance.
-Little gems like these then, are surely what this madness is all about.
+Little gems like these then, are surely what this challenge is all about.

 Wednesday, May 2, 2012